vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

 | messageBody | string | This will upgrade your computer the latest version of macOS.
 It will quit out of all open applications.
 Please make sure to save your documents and data before proceeding.
 This installation will restart your computer and may take several minutes to complete.
 If you have questions and/or concerns, please contact your IT Support team. | The message body of the prompt dialog box that is displayed to the user. |

 ## Notes
+- Action is only taken on the device (i.e. user prompted) if both the Script and Profile are deployed to the device and the following criteria are met:
+    - User is logged into the Mac
+    - Current OS version is less than the desired OS version

 ## Required Changes/Updates